xsf/xmpp-providers-website/content/provider-file-generator.md

 If you are an admin of a provider, and you plan to make additional data available to the XMPP Providers project, this generator is for you.
 Fill out the form below and click **Generate Provider File** at the bottom to create and download your own provider file.
+Don't hesitate to [contact us](/contact/) if there are any problems.

 Please keep each provider file for the duration specified in the following table: